xexiu/web_astro_blog/src/content/blog/markdown.md

   <Welcome text="Sergiu" />
 ```

+I need to highlight these <mark>very important words</mark>

 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.
-TEST3
+TEST3🥰

 ![alt text](/src/images/hero-img.png "alt title")